What is a Project Management Tool?

 How to Choose a Project Management Software?

-Some software is only available for download, others are available in SaaS mode (web applications).
+Some software are only available for download, others are available in SaaS mode (web applications).
 Excel is not recommended (unsuitable).

 - SaaS (Full Web) or on Premise mode (Windows, Mac OS)